N7ghtm4r3/Brownie/README.md

 ### Reboot as needed

-When you have to reboot the host machine the **Brownie**'s backend instance will be automatilly started by the task created
+When you have to reboot the host machine the **Brownie**'s backend instance will be automatically started by the task created

 ## Support